tmtsoftware/csw-prototype/cs/README.md

 and the the [config service annex server](../apps/configServiceAnnex) should both be running.
 You can start the config service with the `cs` command (found under target/universal/stage/bin).
-The default config service name and the location of the local and main Git repositories is defined in resources/reference.conf.
+The default config service name and the location of the git or svn repository is defined in resources/reference.conf.
 Alternatively you can specify a different config file on the command line in the same format.
 You can also override the values with system properties.
 For example: